This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you need a coordinated cool-weather outfit and plan to order one size up.
+Worth considering if you need cute, matching summer outfits for a baby girl and can size up.

 Check Latest Price